 Once you have your name sorted, you'll need to sign-up for website hosting.
 This will allow your domain name you've purchased to "live" on a server somewhere.
 This service runs anywhere from $3-$10 a month.
 There are many hosting companies to choose from.
 Take a look and compare to see which is best for you.
 These are my favorites:

-- SiteGround offers competitive rates and is known for their excellent customer service.
-Click here for the best deal.
+- SiteGround - offers competitive rates and is known for their excellent customer service.
+See current pricing.

 Whichever you choose, make sure to choose hosting that is suitable for WordPress websites.
 Most of these companies will install WordPress.org (AKA self-hosted WordPress) for you, so you can get started even faster!